scottiealexander/NeuralProbeTools.jl/README.md

 # To do
-* padding for in-place filtering during preprocessing
+* Padding for in-place filtering during preprocessing
 * Allow for custom Preprocessor pipelines?
+* Add utils for Neuropixel Phase3A
+* Separate acquisition / file format code from probe code?